TioT2/kalang_rs/README.md

 ### Just fun fact

-This improvements actually resulted a fun thing: Ka language is quite same with C with dietic portion of syntactic sugar added.
+This improvements actually resulted a fun thing: Ka is just C with Rust-like syntax and dietic portion of syntactic sugar added.

 # Standard library

-There is no standard library for Ka language yet :(
+There is no standard library for Ka yet :(

 # Compiler